We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When experiencing cold and flu symptoms, it is important to stay hydrated.
 Herbal teas are refreshing, and breathing in their steam can help to clear mucus from the sinuses.

 Tea leaves are abundant in natural plant compounds, such as polyphenols, flavonoids, and catechins.
 These stimulate the immune system.
-Catechins, in particular, may protect against certain types of influenza virus.
+Catechins, in particular, may

 Some people recommend drinking Echinacea tea to shorten the duration of cold and flu symptoms.
-However, this effect has yet to be proven by scientific research.
+However, this effect has

 A sore throat can be caused by a bacterial infection.
 Honey is rich in antimicrobials that help to clear these types of infection.